Posted on 19 November 2018

 by MMNY Staff

-Under the guidance conductor James John, headlamp-clad singers will walk a route along Riverside Park while singing medieval melodies once sung on the pilgrimage route to Santiago de Compostela, in this case en route to the renowned Cathedral of St. John The Divine.
-Singers of all skill levels are invited to join, from absolute beginners to early music specialists — no rehearsal necessary.
+Under the guidance conductor James John, Artistic Director of the Cerddorion Vocal Ensemble, headlamp-clad singers will walk a route along Riverside Park while singing medieval melodies once sung on the pilgrimage route to Santiago de Compostela.
+Early Music songs include selections from Cantigas de Santa Maria, Llibre Vermell de Montserrat and The Coventry Carol.
+Singers of all skill levels are invited to join, from absolute beginners to early music specialists — no rehearsal necessary!

 WHEN & WHERE:

 Participants should gather at 5:30 at West Park Presbyterian Church, 165 W. 86th St., to prepare and warm up.
 The procession will depart at 6:00 PM sharp, heading west to make its way along Riverside Park.

 Please send an email with the subject line “Pilgrimage” to firstname.lastname@example.org to give us a sense of the total number of participants.
 Headlamps and scores will be distributed on loan for the first twenty-five singers to arrive.
 Or feel free to bring your own illumination and printed scores: just click here to download the files!

 MORE ABOUT THE CONDUCTOR: